Overview

 The Hybrid Paramedic program requires different qualifications from the standard Paramedic Program.
 Please read the Requirements tab below to see if you qualify for this program.

-Students complete a substantial portion of their education through reading and additional self-guided means, then reinforce the reading by attending class less frequently than a traditional program.
+Students complete a substantial portion of their education through reading and asynchronous learning, then reinforce the reading by attending class less frequently than in a traditional program.

 We believe in creating an environment in which faculty and students pursue the knowledge of prehospital care guided by our core values.